tims457/tims457.github.io/content/books.md

 ## Some favorites
 - Antifragile
 - Boyd
-    > One of the most valuable aspects of “Patterns of Conflict” was that it laid out a framework for assessing different technological approaches.
-It promoted the application of scientific and engineering knowledge to human needs.
-“Patterns” is about the mental and moral aspects of human behavior in war.
-That technology should reinforce that behavior, not drive it, was the argument of the Reformers.
-Boyd’s mantra was “Machines don’t fight wars, people do, and they use their minds.”
-He also preached, “People, ideas, hardware—in that order.”
-Thus, machines and technology must serve the larger purpose.

-    > Boyd, borrowing from Sun Tzu, said the best commander is the one who wins while avoiding battle.
-The intent is to shatter cohesion, produce paralysis, and bring about collapse of the adversary by generating confusion, disorder, panic, and chaos.
-Boyd said war is organic and compared his technique to clipping the nerves, muscles, and tendons of an enemy, thus reducing him to jelly.
 - Blindsight
-    > Wegner thought it was an executive summary.
-Penrose heard it in the singing of caged electrons.
-Norretranders said it was a fraud; Kazim called it leakage from a parallel universe.
-Metzinger wouldn’t even admit it existed.
-The AIs claimed to have worked it out, then announced they couldn’t explain it to us.
-Gödel was right after all: No system can fully understand itself.
 - Complexity a Guided Tour
 - Exhalation
 - Finite and Infinite Games
-- Gödel Escher Bach
 - Lessons of History
     > Nature smiles at the union of freedom and equality in our utopias.
 For freedom and equality are sworn and everlasting enemies, and when one prevails the other dies.
 - A Man for all Markets